thechowdary/laravel-docker/README.md

 Step 1:
 - Clone this repo: ```git clone https://github.com/thechowdary/laravel-docker/```
-- You can change the port number in docker-compose.yml, default set to 8003 in the nginx configuration in this file.
+- You can change the port number in docker-compose.yml, default set to 8003 in the .env file.

 Step 2: Files & Database
 - Download laravel to the same location.
 If it's a new laravel application, use the link: https://github.com/laravel/laravel